ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 </details>

+# universal
+- on super flash buffer is infinite so input your super or counter and just hold the button
+  - if it doesn't come out then
+- roman cancel is prioritized over gold burst
+  - this means you can't accidentally gold burst if you press too many buttons while trying to 66rrc

 Feels safe but isn't
 - second hit of kibari can be interrupted, thrown, super'd and all that
 - the block string including tatami can definitely be super'd and iframe'd through with a super but it seems inconsistent (test)